Lingcog/Obsidian/_notes/Engeness (2021).md

 2. I Siberien fortsætter Galperin sine undersøgelse af hvordan man bedst kan hjælpe krigsveteraner.
 Hans undersøgelser viser at målrettet og meningsfuld brug af redskaber har en stor effekt.

 **Yderligere forskning i menneskets bevidsthed i 1950'erne.**

+**En detaljeret gennemgang af [[Systemic Theoretical Instruction]]**
+1. Chapter 1, The Development of Mental Actions and the Orienting Basis of Actions
+     - Grundindgredienser, brug af billeder.
+     - If you would like to examine how students learn in a planned activity, you need to describe *in detail the conditions and the way the activity should be carried out* and identify its expected outcome.